Number of COVID cases double in a week - Farmville

 Monday, Aug.
 2, the state’s number of daily COVID-19 cases sat at 1,165 — more than double the previous Monday’s figure of 505 cases.

-Locally, cases are continuing to rise speedily.
+Locally, cases are continuing to rise fast.
 According to the VDH, from July 26 to Aug.
 2 Prince Edward County saw 15 new coronavirus cases.
 Buckingham jumped 24 cases in the last week, and Cumberland County saw seven new cases of the virus.
 Charlotte County was up nine cases Monday, and Lunenburg County had risen eight cases.

 Health officials have attributed these rapid infection rates across the state to the new, highly virulent delta variant of the virus.
-As of Friday, July 30, at least two cases of the delta variant had been spotted in Piedmont.
+As of Friday, July 30, at least two cases of the delta variant had been spotted in the Piedmont Health District.

-On Monday, Acting Piedmont Health District Director Dr. Sulola Adekoya emphasized that because of manpower the majority of genome sequencing for COVID variants done in the health district is performed on testing samples from “breakthrough” cases of the virus in which a fully vaccinated individual contracted COVID.
+On Monday, acting Piedmont Health District Director Dr. Sulola Adekoya emphasized that because of manpower the majority of genome sequencing for COVID variants done in the health district is performed on testing samples from “breakthrough” cases of the virus in which a fully vaccinated individual contracted COVID.

 Variant testing is not typically performed on most COVID tests unless through random sampling, so the number of delta variant cases spotted in the health district does not represent the variant’s prevalence in the area.